Sadie King: Storylines

 Sadie has sex with Cain, but later rejects his advances.
 Cain takes his revenge on Sadie by killing her dog.
-When Jimmy and Carl's youngest brother Max King (Charlie Kemp) dies in a road collision, Sadie uses Tom's vulnerability to her advantage and blackmails his business rival Zoe Tate (Leah Bracknell) into selling Home Farm to the Kings.
-This impresses Tom as he sought to own Home Farm to further establish his family empire.
+She blackmails his business rival Zoe Tate (Leah Bracknell) into selling Home Farm to the Kings.
+This impresses Tom, as he seeks to own Home Farm to further establish his family empire.
+When Jimmy and Carl's youngest brother, Max King (Charlie Kemp), dies in a road collision, Sadie uses Tom's vulnerability to her advantage.

 Sadie begins a relationship with her eldest brother-in-law, Matthew King (Matt Healy).
-As Tom prepares to step down from running the company and hand the reins to Matthew, Jimmy exposes the affair and Tom gives Matthew an ultimatum – the company or Sadie.
+As Tom prepares to step down from running the company and hand over to Matthew, Jimmy exposes the affair, and Tom gives Matthew an ultimatum: the company or Sadie.
 Matthew chooses the business, devastating Sadie.

-Sadie rebounds by becoming engaged to wealthy Alasdair Sinclair (Ray Coulthard).
-After Sadie and Alasdair get married, within minutes, Matthew confesses his love for Sadie and she chooses him, much to the anger of Alasdair who punches Matthew.
+Sadie rebounds by becoming engaged to the wealthy Alasdair Sinclair (Ray Coulthard).
+After Sadie and Alasdair get married, within minutes, Matthew confesses his love for Sadie, and she chooses him, much to the anger of Alasdair, who punches Matthew.
 Sadie encourages Matthew to buy Don Clough's haulage business and give his family false information.

 Sadie pays Cain to sabotage the opening of the Kings' River's Show home development.
 Jimmy confronts her, but she knocks him out.
 The show home explodes, killing Dawn Woods (Julia Mallam), Noreen Bell (Jenny Tomasin) and estate agent David Brown (Peter Alexander).
-Jimmy survives and tells Matthew what Sadie did and when Matthew confronts her, she confesses to staging the explosion.
+Jimmy survives, and tells Matthew what Sadie did.
+When Matthew confronts her, she confesses to staging the explosion.

 Out for revenge, Sadie and Cain devise a plot to kidnap Tom.
-Cain shoots Sadie, seemingly killing her, but it is later to be revealed to have been staged.
+Cain shoots Sadie, seemingly killing her, but it is subsequently revealed to have been staged.
 Sadie then leaves the village.
-She later sends flowers to Tom's funeral several months later, however, the flowers are discarded by Matthew.
+She later sends flowers to Tom's funeral, several months later; however, the flowers are discarded by Matthew.